 Walking Over The Sea

-There are safety barriers to keep you from getting too close to the edge of the cliffs, but only up to a point.
-If you keep walking, eventually the barriers end.
+Safety barriers keep you from getting too close to the edge of the cliffs, but only up to a point.
+If you keep walking away from the the visitor’s center, eventually the barriers end.

 Some people risk standing or sitting right on the edge…

 I was one of them.
 However do so at your own risk!
 There’s often strong winds at the Cliffs of Moher, with freak gusts reportedly blowing people off to their deaths from time to time.

 The cliffs are made of Namurian shale & sandstone, which can sometimes crumble without warning due to erosion, creating another danger.

 South of the visitor’s center, there’s a beautiful old stone tower from the Napoleonic Wars called Hag’s Head.
 Walking here from the visitor’s center takes the average person about 1 – 2 hours.

 To the north, O’Brien’s Tower marks the highest point of the cliffs.
 It’s just a short walk away from the visitor’s center, and offers the best views in both directions.
 You can pay an additional $2 to climb the tower.

 While renting a car is the best way to see Ireland, bus travel is also very convenient if you’re afraid of driving the island’s super narrow roads.
 Bus Éireann has the largest network of routes around the country.